anyascii/anyascii/README.md

 *Comprehensive*:
 Supports as many Unicode characters as possible.
+The benefits of providing full support even for rare or historic characters outweighs the small overhead of including them.

 *Simple*:
 Easy to use, understand, and update.
+Able to be implemented with consistent behavior across multiple different programming languages.
+Has benefits for performance and data size.

 *Useful*:
-Provides reasonable approximations as to the spelling or pronunciation.
+Provides reasonable approximations of the spelling or pronunciation.
+Based on popular romanization systems in general use.

 ## Implementations